-The Company's policy is to minimize interest rate cash flow risk exposures on long-term financing.
+The Group's policy is to minimize interest rate cash flow risk exposures on long-term financing.
 Long-term borrowings are therefore usually obtained and negotiated at fixed rates.
-At December 31, 2022 and 2021, the Company is only exposed to changes in market interest through its cash and cash equivalents and long-term borrowings, which are deemed by management to be not significant.
+As of March 31, 2023 and December 31, 2022, the Group is only exposed to changes in market interest through its Cash and Cash Equivalents and other fixed rate borrowings, which are deemed by management to be not significant.

-All other financial assets and liabilities have either short-term maturity, noninterest-bearing or are subject to fixed rates (e.g., related party advances).
+All other financial assets and liabilities have either short-term maturities, noninterest-bearing or are subject to fixed rates (e.g. related party advances).